chocolatey/docs/input/en-us/features/integrations.md

 }
 ```

 Puppet has some great documentation on getting started with Chocolatey.
-Be sure to check that out at [Using Windows modules](https://docs.puppet.com/pe/latest/windows_modules.html).
+Be sure to check that out at [Create, Install, and Repackage with Chocolatey](https://puppet.com/docs/pe/2021.7/managing_windows_nodes.html#create_install_repackage_with_chocolatey).

 The Chocolatey team is most familiar with Puppet and has written some documentation for using Puppet with Chocolatey.
 Please see